cchudzicki-ocw-testing/14.310x-spring-2023/content/pages/comprehensive-review.md

 0.0/1.0 point (graded)

-True or False?
+True or false?
 Knowing the distribution of the test statistic under the null allows you to calculate (the probability of a type I error) and (the probability of a type II error).

 ### Question 5

 0.0/1.0 point (graded)

-Suppose that judges can decide to whom they give a GPS bracelet to when individuals who have been arrested for a crime are released on bail (pending judgement).
+Suppose that judges can decide to whom they give a GPS bracelet when individuals who have been arrested for a crime are released on bail (pending judgement).

 Separately, a researcher runs an RCT for the impact of bracelets: people who are released on bail are randomly assigned to receive a bracelet or not.
 She finds that the bracelet reduces the probability of committing a crime while on bail by 5 percentage points (and this difference is significant).

 Another researcher obtains a separate data set on the regular program (where the judge can decide whether or not to give the bracelet), that has many variables about the people who were arrested (including whether or not they were given a bracelet when released), and runs a machine learning algorithm to find out what predicts whether someone will commit a crime while on bail.
-They find that the bracelet tends to predict **greater** recidivism (recidivism means relapse into criminal behavior)
+They find that the bracelet tends to predict **greater** recidivism ("recidivism" means relapse into criminal behavior)

+True or false?
 This implies that one of the two studies must be incorrect.

-True or False?

 ## Long Question 1